My all-time favourite back to school study tip is called retrieval journaling: want to know how it can transform your grade this year?

 If you’re following a more advanced or intensive course, you may find 5 minutes barely scratches the surface of what you did that day.
 If so, try pushing the daily time a little – to 10 or 15 minutes, say – but be wary of over-committing.
 Far better to get a quality 10 minutes in every single day than to aim for 25 and fail to establish the habit because you can’t always face nearly half an hour of extra studying each day.

-If you need a more heavy-duty study tip to see you through “back to school” and set you up for success on tough or more advanced course, try beefing up the retrieval journal principle by adding a weekly review.
+If you need a more heavy-duty study tip to see you through “back to school” and set you up for success on tough or more advanced courses, try beefing up the retrieval journal principle by adding a weekly review.
 Schedule an extra session each week – maybe 30-45 minutes – where you try to remember key points from both last week and the week before.
 That way, you’ll have 3 spaced retrieval practice attempts on information from each class: once in your daily retrieval journal session, and twice more in your weekly retrieval journal sessions that week and the following week.

 Give it a try, and let me know how you get on!